-Note: If you override the username being used for SSA using either the /un command-line argument or the MYID_USERNAME environment variable, the per-user blacklist is ignored.
-You can still use the per-machine blacklist.
+Note: If you override the username being used for SSA using either the /un command line argument or the MYID_USERNAME environment variable, the per-user block list is ignored.
+You can still use the per-machine block list.

-To blacklist actions on a per-machine basis:
+To block actions on a per-machine basis:

 - 1. On the client PC, open the Registry Editor. - 2.
-Create the following key:
+Open the following key:

-'''

-HKEY LOCAL MACHINE\Software\Intercede\SsaActionBlacklist

-'''
+HKEY_LOCAL_MACHINE\Software\Intercede\SsaActionBlacklist